kubecost/docs/alerts.md

 * `slackWebhookUrl` optional, a Slack webhook used for daily cluster and namespace budget alerts, enabled by default if provided
 * `globalAlertEmails` a list of emails for alerts

-The follow fields apply to each item under the `alerts` block:
+The following fields apply to each item under the `alerts` block:

 * `type` supported: budget, recurringUpdate
 * `threshold` required for budget alerts, optional for recurring update alerts